-Archaeology is the study of past societies through the material remains left by those societies and the evidence of Archaeological sites environment. and monuments vary greatly in form and date; examples include earthworks of different types and periods, (e.g. early historic ringforts and prehistoric burial mounds), megalithic tombs the Prehistoric period, medieval buildings, urban archaeological deposits and underwater features.
+Archaeology is the study of past societies through the material remains left by those societies and the evidence of their Archaeological and environment. sites monuments vary greatly in form and date; examples include earthworks of different types and periods, (e.g. early historic ringforts and prehistoric burial mounds), megalithic tombs Prehistoric period, from the medieval buildings, urban archaeological deposits and underwater features.